sixamsunriseee/rag-form10q/README.md

 ## Pipeline

+### Parse & Load
+1) Documents are parsed to text using pdfplumber.
+2) Using SentenceChunker, we split parsed text into chunks of 1024 characters (appx.
+256 tokens).
+3) For metadata filtering, those chunks are enriched with index of split, company, year, quarter and filename.
+4) Enriched chunks are then loaded to vector database.

+### Application

 1) Query (question) is decomposed into multiple sub-queries.
 Each sub-query relates only to one document.
 2) For each sub-query LLM finds route to it (metadata: company + year + quarter).
 3) Based on query and route, we retrieve chunks only for 1 specific document.